rishabhkumar1741/Data-Structure-and-algo-100_Days_of_coding_challenge/src/DAY_24_isAnagram/README.md

 - Anagrams

 # Explanation:
-The two strings don't contain the same number of a's and m's, so we print "Not Anagrams".
+The two strings contain all the same letters in the same frequencies, so we print "Anagrams"

 # Sample Input 2  :
 - Hello